Strategy11/formidable-forms/readme.txt

 * Add a bit more in-plugin education and guidance for using Styles.
 * Add styling for Stripe credit card fields.
 * Fix: Prevent the localized javascript info from being duplicated in the page source.
+* Fix: Use the current date for the auto-created contact form.
 * Remove a bit of unused code.

 = 4.02.03 =